jonkykong/SideMenu/README.md

 // Define the menus
 let menuLeftNavigationController = UISideMenuNavigationController() menuLeftNavigationController.leftSide = true
 // UISideMenuNavigationController is a subclass of UINavigationController, so do any additional configuration of it here like setting its viewControllers.
+If you're using storyboards, you'll want to do something like:
+// let menuLeftNavigationController = storyboard!.instantiateViewController(withIdentifier: "LeftMenuNavigationController") as!
+UISideMenuNavigationController
 SideMenuManager.menuLeftNavigationController = menuLeftNavigationController

 let menuRightNavigationController = UISideMenuNavigationController()
 // UISideMenuNavigationController is a subclass of UINavigationController, so do any additional configuration of it here like setting its viewControllers.
+If you're using storyboards, you'll want to do something like:
+// let menuRightNavigationController = storyboard!.instantiateViewController(withIdentifier: "RightMenuNavigationController") as!
+UISideMenuNavigationController
 SideMenuManager.menuRightNavigationController = menuRightNavigationController

 // Enable gestures.
 The left and/or right menus must be set up above for these to work.